-Randy joined SBE in 2018.
+Randy has served as the Executive Director for the Washington State Board of Education since 2018.
 Previously he had served as the Director of Academic Affairs and Policy at the Washington Student Achievement Council (WSAC) and Higher Education Coordinating Board (HECB).
 His work focused on the intersections of secondary and postsecondary education to improve student transitions and raise educational attainment.
-At WSAC, Randy also led the development, in collaboration with a broad range of stakeholders and partner agencies, of the state’s first ongoing comprehensive assessment of state and regional student, economic, and community needs for postsecondary education.
 Prior to his work at the Council (HECB), Randy worked in student services, admissions, and financial aid at the University of Washington Bothell.
 Randy received his Ph.D. from the University of Washington in 2003.
-His research and policy work have been focused on issues of equity and human capital development.
-Randy is also an affiliate faculty member at University of Washington Bothell supporting the students in the legislative intern program.

 Linda Drake joined SBE in 2012.
 For over 10 years she worked at Pierce County Careers Connection as a project manager and as director.
-She led projects and initiatives supporting college-readiness and the successful transition of high school students to post-secondary education and careers, including the Tech Prep Dual Credit program for Pierce County.
-Linda holds a master’s degree in geology and geophysics and has experience in environmental consulting and in teaching university-level geology and oceanography.
+She led projects and initiatives supporting college-readiness and the successful transition of high school students to post-secondary education and careers, including the Career and Technical Education Dual Credit program for Pierce County.
+Linda holds a master’s degree in geology and geophysics from Yale University and has experience in environmental consulting and in teaching university-level geology and oceanography.

 Alissa joined SBE in 2017.
-Prior, she worked in communications positions in several Texas nonprofits, as an event planner, and as a campaign manager.
+Her work focuses on supporting the state’s mastery-based learning efforts and ensuring each and every student is prepared for their next steps after high school.
+Prior to joining the SBE, she worked for several Texas nonprofits.
 Alissa holds her B.S. degree in Public Relations from the University of Texas and her Master of Public Administration degree from the Evans School at the University of Washington.
-Alissa enjoys reading, hiking, traveling and being a proud Navy wife.
+Alissa enjoys reading, traveling, and spending time with her husband and son.